 Overall we like the style and fit of this jacket, though the R1 side panels can look a little "techy," particularly when they are in contrasting colors.
 The cut is tapered and flattering, and the arms and torso are nice and long.

 Lightweight, highly breathable, and fairly warm, the Patagonia R2 Jacket is a great technical piece for cardio activities on chilly days or as a layer on mountain adventures.

-This jacket keeps getting retooled slightly by Patagonia, so if you haven't liked older models you might want to take a second look at the R2.
-While not an award winner, we still really liked it and think it's a great option for active pursuits in cold weather.
+This jacket keeps getting retooled slightly by Patagonia, so if you haven't liked older models, you might want to take a second look at the R2.
+While not an award winner, we still really liked it and it's a great option for active pursuits in cold weather.
 This jacket keeps you warm while also being highly breathable, and it easily fits under your other layers.

 OutdoorGearLab Member Reviews

 Don't hold back.
 Share your viewpoint by posting a review with your thoughts...